 A great B&W image has contrast

-For example, if there is way too much gray and trying to deepen the shadows isn’t going to work because there just isn’t enough contrast, then move on to the next photo.
+For example, if there is way too much gray and deepening the shadows isn’t going to work because there just isn’t enough contrast, then move on to the next photo.

 This photo works great to convert into black and white.
 See the deep blacks and the bright whites?
 That’s what you want.